rotkonetworks/w3registrar/README.md

 - **Matrix**:
   - If any `fields` is among `"matrix","discord","twitter"`, a single Matrix client logs in, listens for messages.
   - If a user posts a token that matches the Redis challenge, we mark that done.
+- **GitHub**:
+  - OAuth-based verification for GitHub accounts when `"github"` field is included.
+  - Users authenticate via GitHub OAuth flow to verify ownership.

 Once all fields for a network are done, w3registrar calls `provide_judgement` with `Judgement::Reasonable`.